bangoc/SuperCounters/README.md

 C ...
 C/C++  ...
 C++ ...
 Modern C++

 This is aimed to understand the benefits from language development over times.

+C implementation - data structure processing via helper functions

+C-CPP - operator overloading to make the traversal easier, like using a pointer

+CPP - using members function, class encapsulation and compatibilities with STL algorithms

+Modern-CPP - checking for template type, for safer usage.